Report Benefit Fraud

 What we do with the information you give us

-Every report we receive will be investigated.
+Every report will be investigated.

-However, investigations can take some time and it should not be obvious to the person concerned that they are under investigation.
-The Data Protection Laws say we have to keep information about people confidential, so we cannot give progress reports to the person who reported the possible fraud.
+It can take some time and it should not be obvious to the person concerned that they are under investigation.

 - prosecute